Star formation and molecular gas properties of post-starburst galaxies: Observations and data analysis

 To study the spatial extent of the CO line emission we combined the baseline-subtracted line channels in each USB with the task \emph{uv\_continuum}.
 Using the graphical interface of MAPPING, we fitted each object with a point source and a circular Gaussian in the uv-plane.
 For the point source fits, we inspected the clean images of the residuals and found significant residuals in most of our sources, suggesting that the emission is spatially-resolved.
 For the circular Gaussian fits, the residuals in the clean images are consistent with those of the background.
 We verified that the integrated CO fluxes from the circular Gaussian fits are consistent with the fluxes estimated from the spatially-integrated CO spectra.
-We consider the CO emission as spatially-resolved if the best-fitting full width at half maximum (FWHM) of the circular Gaussian fit is larger than three times its uncertainty.
-Out of 14 objects with detected CO lines, we spatially-resolve the emission in 13.
+Out of 14 sources with detected CO lines, the best-fitting full width at half maximum (FWHM) of the circular Gaussian fit is larger than three times its uncertainty in 13 of them.
+Therefore, we consider the CO line spatially-resolved in 13 out of 14 sources.

 To estimate the mm continuum flux, we combined all the non-line channels in the LSB and USB separately.
-For each object in each sideband (LSB/USB), we defined a polygon around the source to estimate the flux, and a polygon outside the source to estimate the RMS, which we defined as the flux uncertainty.
-To study the spatial extent of the continuum emission we combined the LSB and USB channels and fitted each object with a point source and a circular Gaussian in the uv-plane.
-We detect mm continuum emission in 11 sources, and spatially-resolve it in the three brightest objects.
-For these three sources, the derived extents are close to the extents derived from the CO emission.
-In section \ref{s:data:FIR} below, we combine the mm fluxes with archival far-infrared observations to estimate the SFR or its upper limit for every object in our sample.
-Table \ref{tab:CO_and_mm_properties} summarizes the CO and mm continuum emission properties for our systems, and table \ref{tab:integ_properties} the measured molecular masses.
+We fitted each source in each sideband with a point source and a circular Gaussian in the uv-plane.
+In the cases where the continuum was spatially-resolved, we used the flux obtained from the best fit circular Gaussian.
+In the cases where the continuum was not resolved, we used the flux obtained from the point source fit.
+For the sources where continuum emission was not detected, we used a polygon to estimate the RMS noise, and used it to place an upper limit on the continuum flux.
+To study the spatial extent of the continuum emission we combined the LSB and USB channels and fitted each source with a point source and a circular Gaussian in the uv-plane.
+We detect mm continuum emission in 11 sources, and spatially-resolve it in the three brightest sources.
+In Section \ref{s:data:FIR} below, we combine the mm fluxes with archival far-infrared observations to estimate the SFR or its upper limit for every source in our sample.
+Table \ref{tab:CO_and_mm_properties} summarizes the CO and mm continuum emission properties for our systems, and Table \ref{tab:integ_properties} provides the measured molecular masses.

-\subsection{IRAS far-infrared data}
+\subsection{{\it IRAS} far-infrared data}